hafbau/lecture_notes/w1d3/notes.md

 ### Take aways today

-- Understanding the difference between for .. in and for .. loop.
+- learned that the `for .. in` can loop through both arrays and objects.
+In case of an array, we get indexes while for objects we get the keys
-- learned about `this` within objects or in a function property of an object.
+- defining a function (method) inside an object.
-- the importance of learning to practice.
-Focus on how the JS interpreter will read code - starting from executions points e.g. function calls
+- do not define a variable without the keywords const / let.
+Even if you can.
+Not sure why?
+Please speak to a mentor.
-- primitives are copied by value while non-primitives (arrays / objects) are copied by reference
+- console.log extension and commenting hotkeys (`CMD + /`)
-- Arrays are good for grouping heterogenous data while objects are suited for data grouped around a peculiar business thing (object).
+- arrays and objects within other arrays are referenced rather copied by value